marmelab/react-admin/docs/Theming.md

 The `MenuItemLink` component make use of the React Router [NavLink](https://reacttraining.com/react-router/web/api/NavLink) component, hence allowing to customize its style when it targets the current page.

-If the default active style does not suit your tastes, you can override it by passing your own `classes`:
+If the default active style does not suit your tastes, you can override it by passing your own `classes`: // the code below doesn't use the `classes` prop

 ```jsx
 // in src/Menu.js